|

 Interet.

-"Santa's
+"Santa's Village"

-Village" acquisitions programs have long been
+acquisitions programs

-expert-elves say the problems have worsened in
+increases, but the expert-elves say the problems

-workforce has barely increased, even as the scale
+"Santa's Village" workforce has barely increased,

-of spending on services, technology and other
+even as the scale of spending on services,

-'goodies' have more than doubled.
+technology and other 'goodies' have more than

-a wartime atmosphere, "Santa's Village" was always
+"Santa's Village" was always forced to cut the

-forced to cut the number of procurement workers as
+number of procurement workers as part of an effort

-part of an effort to trim red tape requirements by
+to trim red tape requirements by those who didn't

-those who didn't quite believe the story of
+quite believe the story of Christmas and

-Christmas and SantaTales.
-The requirements to
+SantaTales.
+The requirements to disbelieve,

-disbelieve, accelerated the trend with a
+accelerated the trend with a philosophical

-philosophical commitment to outsourcing, thus
+commitment to outsourcing, thus reducing the

-reducing the effectiveness of "Santa's
+effectiveness of "Santa's Village."

 The